 How can ad servers help publishers overcome today’s challenges?

 Publishers are facing a slew of challenges as they recover from lost revenue during the pandemic, prepare for a cookieless world, and contend with more platforms and data channels than ever before.

 Specifically, let’s look at the biggest obstacles facing publishers today and how an ad server can help with digital advertising.

-According to DoubleVerify, 73% of publishers say they spend too much time processing data from tech vendors like DSPs and SSPs; 80% say this hurts their bottom line and prevents them from optimizing inventory.
+According to DoubleVerify, 73% of publishers say they spend too much time processing data from tech vendors like DSPs and SSPs; 80% say this hurts their bottom line and prevents them from optimizing ad delivery.

 Publishers can also struggle with organizing and integrating siloed data if they run campaigns across channels without a comprehensive ad server platform.
-In fact, publishers noted the “lack of consistent media quality measurement methodologies between advertiser clients” as a major issue in managing campaigns.
+In fact, publishers noted the “lack of consistent media quality measurement methodologies between advertiser clients” as a major issue in managing digital campaign data.

-How ad server can help: Run multichannel campaigns from one platform, so you can combine data from email, website, and push notification ads, gaining a comprehensive view of your audience and ad performance.
+How ad servers can help: Run multichannel campaigns from one platform, so you can combine data from email, website, and push notification ads, gaining a comprehensive view of your audience and ad performance.

 Just like advertisers are concerned about brand safety, publishers have to make sure all messaging is properly vetted through their ad networks.
-Otherwise, both publishers and advertisers risk losing money and frustrating readers.
+Otherwise, both publishers and advertisers risk losing money and frustrating readers by failing to maintain data security and stay relevant to your target audience.

-How ad server can help: Properly vet ad partners and tap into a ready-made network of advertisers who are eager to reach your engaged audiences with relevant, personalized messaging.
+How ad servers can help: Properly vet ad partners and tap into a ready-made network of advertisers who are eager to reach your engaged audiences with relevant, personalized messaging.

 Ad targeting across the web is about to experience a major shift as Google plans to disable third-party cookies from its Chrome browsers.
 As a result, publishers will need to rework how they track and target audiences.
 One of the best ways to do this is to prioritize first-party data — such as the email address — since it’s collected directly from the reader and can be used to segment audiences based on interests and preferences.